johnnoone/disque/README.md

 A node receiving an ACKJOB command about a job ID it does not know, will create a special empty job, with the state set to "acknowledged", called a "dummy ACK".
-The dummy ACK is used in order to retain the acknolwedge during a netsplit if the ACKJOB is send to a node that does not have a copy of the job.
+The dummy ACK is used in order to retain the acknowledge during a netsplit if the ACKJOB is send to a node that does not have a copy of the job.
 When the partition heals, a job garbage collection will be attempted.